Team resilience

 Embodied resilience is a trauma-informed, somatic approach to real-time stress navigation that expands people’s capacity to navigate difficult situations with more stability, freedom and coherence and without burning out.

-It is a highly effective form of training and support for teams who want to sustain doing difficult work in challenging contexts, deal with conflict and uncertainty and adapt to change.
+It is a highly effective, practical form of training and support for teams who want to sustain doing difficult work in challenging contexts, navigate conflict and uncertainty with care and adapt to change intentionally.

 • Identify their stress level in real time